oVirt/ovirt-site/source/develop/developer-guide/engine/writing-a-new-user-query.html.md

 ### VdcQueryType

-In order for your new query to be treated as a User Query, add a new entry for it in the VdcQueryType enum, with the optional parameter. e.g.:
+In order for your new query to be treated as a User Query, add a new entry for it in the VdcQueryType enum, with the optional parameter.
+E.g.:

 ```java
 ...